jchee1/particle_filter_project/README.md

 ## Demonstration
 ![](https://github.com/jchee1/particle_filter_project/blob/main/gifs/particle_filter_demo.gif)

-### This stuff is guidance for the pipeline
-Code location (1-3 sentences): Please describe where in your code you implemented this step of the particle filter localization.

-Functions/code description (1-3 sentences per function / portion of code): Describe the structure of your code.
-For the functions you wrote, describe what each of them does and how they contribute to this step of the particle filter localization.

 ## Particle Filter Pipeline
 Our implementation utilizes two python files - likelihood_field.py and particle_filter.py, both of which are contained in the ./scripts folder.